 Who do you train?

-Church leaders, therapists, academic professionals, psychology students, professionals, and others interested in helping their communities develop healthy relationships.
-Find out more information on the RelateStrong trainings or Relationship IQ trainings.
+Church leaders, therapists, academic professionals, psychology students, professionals, and others interested in helping their communities--or to personally--develop healthy relationships.
+Find out more information on the RelateStrong Trainings or Relationship IQ Trainings.

 What do you offer Pepperdine faculty, staff, students, and alumni?

 BCFF partners with campus departments to offer healthy relationship information for our students, staff, and faculty.
-Current campus partners include: Office of the Chaplin, Counseling Center, Health Center, Human Resources, Seaver College Communication, Social Science, and Religion Divisions, Graduate School of Education and Psychology, Graziadio Business School, School of Public Policy, and School of Law.
+Campus partners have included: Office of the Chaplain, Counseling Center, Health Center, Human Resources, Seaver College Communication, Social Science, and Religion Divisions, Graduate School of Education and Psychology, Graziadio Business School, School of Public Policy, and Caruso School of Law.
 We also conduct a specialized training in leading small groups and interactive presentations that impact the heart and behavior instead of just the mind.

 We also partner with campus departments to offer resources to those beyond our campus walls.
 These partners include Office of Church Relations, the Center for Faith and Learning, and Alumni Affairs.

-How is Savvy Chic connected with the BCFF?
+How is Heart & Soul connected with the BCFF?

-Yes.
-Pat and Shirley Boone are passionate about healthy families and endowed the Center with a $3 million gift to support the ongoing work of the Center.
-The Center was named after them in 2008.
+In 2008, the Center for the Family was named after Pat and Shirley Boone.
+The Boones are passionate about healthy families and endowed the Center with a $3 million gift to support the ongoing work.
 Please join them in supporting the vital work of the BCFF.